Learn to See and Think Differently

 The Future of Virtual Culture

-The Balter Foundation is a non-profit creative social club and an experiment in creating a world-class decentralized arts foundation.
+The Balter Foundation is a non-profit creative social club and an experiment in creating a decentralized arts foundation.
 Our mission is to use art and community as a sort of everyday medicine.

 In 2022, Balter is celebrating a carefully selected group of global artists whose work helps people ‘see and think differently’.
 These artists can be from any domain and any part of the world.
 Many artists will be featured and a few will be invited to create new collaborative works.